SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 |Count|The number of times this alarm was sent by the device.
 Only one alarm of a particular type can be active for a certain device.
 If another alarm of the same type is sent by the device the number is increased by 1.
 |Description|An arbitrary text describing the alarm.
 |Status|The status of the alarm.
 An alarm can be: <br/> **Active**: When it was raised and nobody is so far working on the alarm. <br/>**Acknowledged**: When someone changed the status to **Acknowledged** to indicate that someone is working on the alarm.<br/>**Resolved**: When either someone manually set the status to Resolved or when the device detected by itself that the problem has gone.
-|Last occurence|Timestamp of the last occurence of the alarm (device time).
+|Last occurrence|Timestamp of the last occurrence of the alarm (device time).
 |Device|The name of the device.
 Clicking the name leads you to the detailed view of the device.

 Click the arrow on the right of a row to expand it and display further details on the alarm.